 - Kyoto is known for its cuisine and there are many good restaurants (both Japanese and international) regardless of your budget.
 Many restaurants have English menus.

-- For a great day trip from Kyoto visit Nara, which is famous for its huge park full of temples and deer.
+- For a great day trip from Kyoto visit Nara Park, which is famous for its huge temple and friendly deer.
 You can get to Nara in less than an hour by train and there are several departures a day.

 Tours in Kyoto